XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/become-an-xrp-ledger-gateway.md

 The XRP Ledger contains a [decentralized asset exchange](decentralized-exchange.html), where any user can place and fulfill bids to exchange XRP and tokens in any combination.
 [Cross-currency payments](cross-currency-payments.html) use the decentralized exchange to exchange currencies atomically when the transaction is executed.
 In this way, users who trade in the decentralized exchange provide the liquidity that makes cross-currency payments possible.

-Traders who hold a issuer's tokens can provide liquidity to other popular currencies, without the issuer needing to float a large reserve in various destination currencies.
+Traders who hold an issuer's tokens can provide liquidity to other popular currencies, without the issuer needing to float a large reserve in various destination currencies.
 The issuer also does not need to take on the risk of holding a variety of different tokens and assets.
-However, a issuer _may_ still want to provide liquidity to XRP or other popular tokens at a baseline rate, especially when their token is new to the exchange.
+However, an issuer _may_ still want to provide liquidity to XRP or other popular tokens at a baseline rate, especially when their token is new to the exchange.
 If you do provide liquidity, **use a different address for trading than your issuing address.**

 Liquidity providers can use the [HTTP / WebSocket APIs](http-websocket-apis.html), [client libraries](client-libraries.html), or another application to access the distributed exchange.
 It may also help client applications to display information about your business if you provide an [`xrp-ledger.toml` file](xrp-ledger-toml.html).